diem/reference-merchant/README.md

-# Libra Reference Merchant
+# Reference Merchant

-Libra Reference Merchant is an open-source project aimed at demonstrating integration of Libra payments into an existing e-commerce solution.
+Reference Merchant is an open-source project aimed at demonstrating integration of payments into an existing e-commerce solution.
 We tried to incorporate both technical and design aspects not only to show how the different technical pieces fit together, but also demonstrate thoughtful design, content, and best experience practices.